openmason/jsonrpclib/README.md

 # Features
  * json rpc 2.0 spec (see the spec http://www.jsonrpc.org/specification for details)
+ * support for both positional arguments and named arguments
+ * support for batch request/response

 # Usage
 Please refer to test directory for full suite of test cases and how to use.